Defence Industries Limited Pickering Works: Pre-fabricated houses

 In January 1942, the construction of houses began north of Highway 401, between Harwood Avenue and Windsor Avenue.
 The first houses to be finished were located on Mary Street, followed by 100 houses on the east side of Harwood Ave.
 By July 1942, the applications for renting these houses had exceeded the number of houses available.
 The construction proceeded westwards, and by the end of 1942, the last houses of the project had been built on the Cheese Factory Road (later Ritchie Road).

 The houses had a heating system similar to the contemporary rural houses.
 The house had coal and wood stoves in the kitchen and the living room.
 The kitchen stove supplied heat to the hot water tank through a rod built in the wall.
 The living room stove supplied heat to the rest of the house.

 Laundry was done mostly by hand, involving scrubbing clothes on a washboard and drying them on a clothes line, even in the winters.
 Residents who had moved from Toronto could not use their washing machines in Ajax because of the differences in the electricity supply at the two places.
-This problem could be solved with a new motor, but new motors were not available amid war-induced scarcity.
+This problem could be solved with new motors, which were not available amid war-induced scarcity.

-The newly-built houses were called "married quarters", but did not always have married couples living in them.
+The newly built houses were called "married quarters", but did not always have married couples living in them.
 The tenant families included young mothers living with their children (while the father served overseas), and sisters-in-law living together with children (while their husband / brother served overseas).
 By 1943, many working mothers made use of the government's child care facility in Oshawa, which was managed by a committee led by Mrs. R. S. McLaughlin.